240 Robinson street, unit 5, los angeles, ca 90026

 New Co-Ownership Opportunity:

 INVESTMENT OPPORTUNITY: Currently tenant-occupied at $2,295/month with projected upside potential to $2,995/month.
 Keep the existing tenant for immediate cash flow or take possession for your own residence.
-Monthly income breakdown for investors: Incoming rent: $2,295, HOA fee: $200, Seller financing payment: $568.75, Monthly balance to owner: $1,526.25.
+Monthly income breakdown for investors: Incoming rent: $2,295, HOA fee: $200, plus taxes and insurance.

 PRIME LOCATION & AMENITIES: Ideally situated minutes from Silver Lake, Echo Park, and Downtown LA.
 The Robinson Residences features stable HOA fees ($200/month) covering common area maintenance and shared utilities.